Credential Programs

 - Internship credentials cannot be issued to candidates not working in their teacher credential program-identified area. (i.e., a candidate with Math CSETs cannot be issued a Science internship credential, or a candidate in a SPED classroom cannot be issued a multiple subject internship credential).

-- Teachers of record working under a temporary permit including STSP (Short Term Staffing Permit), PIP (Provisional Internship Permit), substitute including long term permits, emergency permits or other permits must move to a university internship credential to receive credit for fieldwork experience while employed as the teacher of record.
+- Per the California Commission on Teacher Credentialing and Kremen guidelines, teachers of record working under a temporary permit, including STSP (Short Term Staffing Permit), PIP (Provisional Internship Permit), substitute including long-term permits, emergency permits, or other permits are NOT University Internship eligible positions.
+Please discuss with your HR/Employer/District to move onto a University Internship position/permit to receive credit for fieldwork experience while employed as the teacher of record.

 Application Process